GreenGard/labb2micronautformelOne/README.md

 POST localhost:8080/drivers

 {
-  "name" : "Allan",
+  "name" : "Sebastian",
-  "specification" : "snabb som bara den"
-}
+  "specification" : "the best race car driver in the world" }